esafwan/docker-compose-ecs/README.md

-# Deploy Nginx to AWS Fargate
+# Deploy Nginx to AWS ECS(Fargate)

-Example of using `Docker Compose` to deploy container to AWS ECS(Fargate) using standard `docker-compose.yml` file.
+A very basic example of using `docker compose` to deploy container to AWS ECS(Fargate) using standard `docker-compose.yml` file.

 ### Before you start: